 File this one under “ideas that took a while to become mainstream”.

 Some background is likely in order.
 The np and npRmpi packages have been on CRAN for a very long time now, and have lived through the ups and downs experienced by any long-lived research software project: bug fixes, maintenance, refreshes, updates, and so forth.
-In fact, the CRAN archives indicate that the first archived version was np_0.12-1.tar.gz, released on 2006-11-19 and weighing in at 246K (https://cran.r-project.org/src/contrib/Archive/np/).
-These packages are used in courses, papers, replications, and by people I have never met who want to estimate something flexible without pretending that every object in sight is Gaussian, linear, or continuous.
-That remains the point of the packages.
+In fact, the CRAN archives indicate that the initial version to appear on CRAN was np_0.12-1.tar.gz, released on 2006-11-19 (https://cran.r-project.org/src/contrib/Archive/np/).

-The upcoming np and npRmpi 0.70-2 releases are not simply minor updates dressed up with new version numbers.
-They are fairly substantial extensions of packages whose core purpose remains unchanged: providing researchers and practitioners with useful open-source nonparametric kernel methods for regression, density, distribution, quantile, partially linear, single-index, smooth-coefficient, and modal models, with mixed data types treated as first-class citizens rather than afterthoughts.
+The new np and npRmpi 0.70-3 releases are not minor updates dressed up with new version numbers.
+Together with crs 0.15-44, they are fairly consequential extensions of packages whose core purpose remains unchanged: providing researchers and practitioners with useful open-source nonparametric kernel methods for regression, density, distribution, quantile, partially linear, single-index, smooth-coefficient, and modal models, with mixed data types treated as first-class citizens rather than afterthoughts.

-The headline change, among several, is the extension of local polynomial methods across the conditional estimators in the package.
-Historically, most of these methods were local constant.
+The headline change, one of many, is the extension of local polynomial methods across the conditional estimators in the package.
+Historically, most of these methods were classical in nature, that is, local constant or what is now denoted regtype = "lc".
 Regression had the familiar regtype = "ll" option for local linear estimation, but density, distribution, semiparametric regression, conditional quantiles, and modes largely lived in the local-constant world.
-That was useful, often enough, and also a potential limitation.

-What is new is not merely that higher-order local polynomials are available.
-The more interesting update is that the polynomial degree and bandwidth vectors can be selected jointly.
-Better still, the selected polynomial degree need not be the same for every continuous covariate.
-One variable may call for a local constant fit (degree 0), another for local linear (degree 1), another for a higher order (degree \(p\)).
-Hall and Racine (2015) proposed infinite-order local polynomial regression; Li, Li, and Racine (2026) extend this logic to bounded-support conditional density estimation with known or unknown support in work currently under revision.
-Here is the basic idea: let the data help choose the amount of local polynomial structure variable by variable, rather than forcing the practitioner to make an ad hoc global choice before estimation begins.
+What is new is not merely that higher-order local polynomial approximations are available.
+The more exciting update is that the polynomial degree and bandwidth vectors can be selected jointly.
+Furthermore, the selected polynomial degree need not be the same for every continuous covariate.
+One dimension may call for degree 0 (local constant), another for degree 1 (local linear), and another for a higher-order degree, for example, \(p=5\), requiring the degree vector degree = c(0, 1, 5).
+This approach is grounded in the seminal work of Hall and Racine (2015), who proposed this “infinite-order” local polynomial regression framework, and also in more recent work by Li et al. (2026), who extended this logic to bounded-support conditional density estimation with known or unknown support.
+The basic idea is to let the data determine the amount of local polynomial structure, which may differ variable by variable, rather than forcing the practitioner to make an ad hoc global (that is, common) choice before estimation can proceed, and to do this jointly with other key tuning parameters such as the bandwidths.

-That sounds simple when written in one sentence, but computationally it is anything but simple.
-Jointly selecting continuous bandwidths and integer-valued polynomial degrees is a mixed-integer optimization problem, and these problems are famously difficult.
+That may sound simple, but computationally it is anything but simple.
+Jointly selecting continuous predictor bandwidths, categorical predictor smoothing parameters, and integer-valued polynomial degrees is a bounded mixed-integer optimization problem, and these problems are famously difficult to solve.
 In the past, serious work in this direction often meant reaching for commercial solvers such as IBM ILOG CPLEX Optimizer.
-That is powerful software, but not the open research-software path I wanted for np.
+That is powerful proprietary closed-source software, but not the open research-software path I could rely on for np.

-The bridge is NOMAD, developed by the team at GERAD.
-They kindly gave me permission to include NOMAD in the crs package, which I authored with Zhenghua Nie, and that has made it possible to bring this machinery into the np and npRmpi workflows using sophisticated open-source optimization tools that sit much more naturally with the R philosophy.
-The refreshed crs package now supplies the NOMAD solver interface used by np and npRmpi, while the old crs::npglpreg() surface has been retired in favour of the more natural
+The solution turned out to be the Nonsmooth Optimization via Mesh Adaptive Direct Search algorithm family (NOMAD), developed by the team at GERAD.
+They kindly gave us permission to include the open-source NOMAD algorithms in the crs package many years ago, which I co-authored with Zhenghua Nie, and that has made it possible to now bring this machinery into the np and npRmpi workflows using sophisticated optimization tools that sit much more naturally with the open R philosophy.
+The refreshed crs package now supplies the NOMAD solver interface used by np and npRmpi, while the old crs::npglpreg() surface has been retired (deprecated) in favour of the more natural

-There is also a broader set of recent extensions around that central change.
-The Gallery of Code is being updated to highlight several of them more prominently:
+There is also a broader set of recent extensions beyond this central change that bears highlighting.
+The Gallery of Code is being updated to highlight several of them more prominently, including:

 - bounded-support and statistically proper local-polynomial extensions of conditional density and distribution methods, exposed through